alertlogic/paws-collector/design/STREAM_STATE_DDB_PROPOSAL.md

 ## Solution

-Implement a health check that is run periodically that shall check if collection has ceased for a given collector by checking against an updated collector state database to ensure that collection has occured recently.
+Implement a health check that is run periodically that shall check if collection has ceased for a given collector by checking against an updated collector state database to ensure that collection has occured recently for every stream.

 ### PawsCollectorStates DDB